metamatex/metamate/README.md

 #### v1.x

-The community intends to provide a stability guarantee from here on
+The community intends to provide a stability guarantee from `v1.x` onwards